Shadow Hearts (video game): Setting and characters

 Shadow Hearts is set in an alternate reality, taking place during 1913 and 1914 and mingling historical events and people with supernatural elements including divine beings and cosmic horror.
 The story takes place across China and Europe, with particular locations including Shanghai and London.
 A separate supernatural location is the Graveyard, a realm in protagonist Yuri Hyuga's soul tied to his abilities.
 The narrative of Shadow Hearts connects to the events of Koudelka, taking place after the latter's "Bad" ending.

 The leads of Shadow Hearts are Yuri Hyuga, a Harmonixer capable of absorbing the souls of monsters and shapeshifting into them; and Alice Elliot, a young exorcist who helped her father banish harmful spirits.
 On their journey, they are joined by the sage Zhuzhen Liu, an expert in the magic of Yin and yang; Margarete Gertrude Zelle, an infamous spy and bomb expert; Keith Valentine, a centuries-old vampire who isolates himself from the outside world; and Halley Brancket, a street urchin and gang leader from London who possesses powerful magical abilities.

 The main antagonist is initially introduced as "Roger Bacon"; his true identity is Albert Simon, a former Cardinal who achieved immortality and wields dark powers.
 The secondary antagonist is Dehuai, a powerful sorcerer obsessed with obtaining power over a dark god.
-Yuri's party are pursued by Japanese Army Lieutenant Yoshiko Kawashima and her subordinate Kato.
-Returning characters from Koudelka include its titular protagonist Koudelka Iasant, a gypsy medium and mother of Halley; and the true Roger Bacon, a 12th-century philosopher who achieved imperfect immortality.
+Yuri's party are pursued by Japanese Army Lieutenant Colonel Yoshiko Kawashima and her subordinate Kato.
+Returning characters from Koudelka include its titular protagonist Koudelka Iasant, a Romani medium and mother of Halley; and the true Roger Bacon, a 12th-century philosopher who achieved imperfect immortality.